 When Do You Need To Use Sulfate-Free Shampoo?

-If you have pre-existing skin problems, sulfate shampoos can flare up conditions.
+If you have pre-existing skin problems, sulfate shampoos can flare up the conditions.
 If you have eczema, contact dermatitis, rosacea, or other skin problems, a sulfate-free shampoo is a great alternative.
+This is because any potential lathering effects from that of sulfate shampoos could further irritate these skin conditions.

-Your doctor may also recommend you to use sulfate-free shampoo if you are allergic to sulfate-based products.
+You may also develop allergic reactions if you’re sensitive to sulfate-based products.
+In that case, your doctor may also recommend you to use sulfate-free shampoo.
 Some of the obvious signs of sulfate allergy are:

 Allergic symptoms may occur due to other factors too.
 Speak to your doctor to evaluate if you have a sulfate allergy.